DeAmir/deamir.github.io/docs/redesign-verification.md

 Verification date: 2026-08-22

 This report follows `docs/redesign-acceptance.md`.
-The local implementation is ready for visual approval.
-Production deployment remains intentionally pending until that approval is given.
+The approved redesign is deployed on GitHub Pages; subsequent refinements are verified locally before each production update.

 ## Summary